marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 ## Steps

-This is the scenario: You want to include a list of _items_ in your slide, but you want to show each item only when you press the space bar.
+This is the scenario: You want to include a list of _items_ in your slide, but you want to show each item only when you press the space bar or the "right" arrow.

 For that, MDX Deck includes the handy `Steps` component.

-When you enclose a list between `<Steps>` and the `</Steps>` tags, you get a list that only show its items when the speaker presses the space bar or the right arrow key:
+When you enclose a list (or multiple components) between `<Steps>` and the `</Steps>` tags, you get a list that only show its items when the speaker presses the space bar or the right arrow key:

-> This is also valid for multiple snippets of code in one slide.

 ```markdown {7-15}
 ---